-- Demonstrated ability to work in partnership with a strong CEO, an experienced and results-oriented senior staff, and a deeply committed board;
+- Demonstrated ability to work in partnership with a strong CEO and an experienced and results-oriented senior staff, and in a multi-union environment;

 - A record of success as a thoughtful and respectful manager who recognizes and appreciates staff knowledge and talent, believes that good ideas can come from anywhere, and leads by example;

-- A mature level of judgment, decision making, and sensitivity in a human service-oriented environment;
+- A mature level of judgment, decision making, and sensitivity in a human services-oriented environment;

 The ideal candidate will be:

-- Committed to providing life-changing support to vulnerable children and families;
+- Committed to The Foundling's mission to provide life-changing support to vulnerable children and families;

-- Outgoing and straightforward, with the skills to share information, listen, and learn as well as give advice;
+- Outgoing, straightforward, and decisive with the skills to share information, listen, and learn as well as give advice;

 - Decisive and innovative; tough-minded yet flexible; able to compromise effectively, when necessary, in a fast-paced and complex organization;